Notalib/nativescript-accessibility-ext/README.md

 | allowsDirectInteraction | Used when an element allows direct touch interaction for VoiceOver users (for example, a view representing a piano keyboard).                                                                                                               |
 | pageTurn                | Informs VoiceOver that it should scroll to the next page when it finishes reading the contents of the element.                                                                                                                              |

-## Attribute: Label.accessibilityAdjustsFontSize (iOS) DEPRECATED - use the theme instead.

-Scales the font on a Label on iOS according to the settings in Settings -> General -> Accessibility -> Larger text On Android this is handled automatically, on iOS you have to specify it yourself.
-Note: It's similar to UILabel.adjustsFontForContentSizeCategory but affects all fonts not just the preferredFonts.
-Note: Font Scale between 50% and 400%.
-200% -> 400% are extra large accessibility font scaling

 #### Function: View.iosPostAccessibilityNotification(notificationType: string, arg?: string | null) (iOS)

 Post an accessibility notification to iOS.